 • Disk space: at least 10Gb

-Works if: You still have a few stations (up to 10), but you want to work comfortably and connect additional options, have several synchronous broadcast streams, and have plans for the future development of your radio.
+Works if: You have a few stations (up to 10) but want to work comfortably, enable additional options, run several simultaneous broadcast streams, and leave room for future growth.

 • CPU: 2 cores